ZuInnoTe/hadoop-mapreduce-examples/README.md

 Afterwards you need to copy it to the HDFS filesystem:

-hadoop -fs mkdir /tmp
+hadoop fs -mkdir /tmp

-hadoop -copyFromLocal ./inputtweet /tmp
+hadoop fs -copyFromLocal ./inputtweet /tmp

 Execute in the command line the following command: